MariaClaraC/MariaClaraC/README.md

 * :books:	High School Student, not very good with social interactions
 * :art:	I love drawing!!
 * :video_game: Favorite games: Minecraft, Terraria, Stardew valley, and others ww
-* :computer::computer_mouse:	I studied front-end at Edutech's Alura
+*	I studied front-end at Edutech's Alura :ghost:
-* :chess_pawn: I'm studying English and spanish.
-I plan to study Japanese and Russian too (why not?)
+* I'm studying English and spanish.
+I plan to study Japanese and Russian too (why not?) :page_with_curl:

 :compass: Where to find me
 ------